 “There are two highlights.
 One which is very positive is that renewables in the power sector are rising again.
 That is very much driven by the right regulative frameworks, market conditions, and also clearly the cost-effectiveness of renewable power.
 And the fact that it’s not only governments investing, it’s also the private sector.
 That is extremely positive.

-The challenging part, and unfortunately it’s the same story we are telling since many years, is that the renewable power success is not a renewable energy success.
+The challenging part, and unfortunately it’s the same story we are telling for many years, is that renewable power success is not a renewable energy success.
 We have two major sectors which are lagging behind: One is the heating and cooling sector.
 Here we only have 10% of renewable energy share in the total final energy demand, so really not a lot.
 And the transport sector, where we only have 3% of renewable energy share in total final energy demand.
 That is something critical, and it’s even more critical when you know that these sectors consume more than 80% of all energy worldwide.

 This comes from the fact that policy and regulatory frameworks historically gave much more attention to the renewable power sector.
-The success in this sector is the success of policies, regulatory frameworks, governmental ambitions and targets that already started many years ago.
-These have led to the development of a solid industry, of solid markets that are really spreading throughout the world.
+The success in this sector is the success of policies, regulatory frameworks, governmental ambitions, and targets that already started many years ago.
+These have led to the development of a solid industry, of solid markets that are spreading throughout the world.

 What were the most important drivers for renewable energy in 2019?

 “One clear driver is that renewable power is the least cost option in most regions of the world.
-As result, renewable power really is a no-brainer.
+As result, renewable power is a no-brainer.
 There are, however, other drivers which are also interesting to activate even more strategically.
-One is the mobilisation of citizens, particular young people.
-With the climate marches there have been millions of people in more than 150 countries calling governments to step up their climate ambitions.
+One is the mobilisation of citizens, particularly young people.
+With the climate marches, there have been millions of people in more than 150 countries calling governments to step up their climate ambitions.
 This is a voice that has been heard very much in 2019.

-The other part is, we see the private sector – but also in general big investors – on the one hand in renewable energy, but on the other hand divesting from fossil fuels.
+The other part is, we see the private sector – but also in general big investors – on the one hand in renewable energy, but on the other hand, divesting from fossil fuels.
 That is a profound shift, where investors see that investing in fossil fuels is a major risk on their investment.”